rivques/the-matrix/JOURNAL.md

 ok i think i've isolated the issue to the low side. (column 3 has a bad solder joint too, but that's not the main issue). for some reason, the shift register just isn't listening to me. i'm going to take a break, but I think the next step is to triple-check the pinout and then the datasheet if that doesn't work.

 **total time spent: 2.25 hours**

+# July 1st, part 2:
+Start time: 6pm

+no apparent wiring issue. time to check the datasheet.
+i see a problem! in the schematic, I mixed up RCK and SRCK (labeling them as ROWCLK and ROWLATCH instead of the other way around).
+Let me try swapping them back in my wiring...
+progress! now one row of LEDs lights up!
+AND IT ALMOST FULLY LIGHTS WHEN I RUN THE RIGHT TEST CODE!

+the one remaining issue is that COL3 isn't illuminating.
+I'm going to reflow the solder joints really quick and see if that helps.
+it didn't fix it.
+Time to play more of everyone's favorite game "where's the voltage?"
+...actually, i just reflowed the wrong joint.
+Reflowing the correct joint fixed it!

+ok, time to test some other stuff.
+First up: PWMing the ROWEN pin for global brightness control.
+...yep, works perfectly.

+briefly, here's the current list of the various ways in which this is janky:
+- need to use 3D resistor technology to connect the low side shift registers
+- need to use display height jigs + solder from top to fit around the expansion ports
+- row latch and clock pins are the wrong way around on the schematic

+next: try to drive it in PIO, and hopefully fix some of the flickering i'm seeing which I assume is from micropython's garbage collection or similar.